 structured in terms of lines.
 You could say the newline is part of the core

 syntax of text files and indicates a specific visual meaning.

 However, text almost always encodes another structure — one that comes from the program that interprets it.
 For instance, configuration files have sections and sub-sections, programming languages have classes, methods, and so on.
 The syntax for this structure is unique for each context.

-The problem, and the source of my irritation, is that generic tools can only work with the core syntax of text, not the contextual structure:
+The problem, then, is that generic tools can only work with the core syntax of text, not the semantic structure:

 - Source control 'diffs' show which lines were added or deleted